Masters Admissions Requirements

 Northeastern offers four master's degree programs:

-- Dual degree that pairs Northeastern Seminary’s M.Div. or M.A.
-Theological Studies program with a Master of Social Work (MSW) from the Social Work program at Roberts Wesleyan College—a dual degree requires you to apply and be accepted into both schools.
+You may also pursue a dual degree that pairs Northeastern Seminary’s Master of Divinity or Theological Studies program with a Master of Social Work (MSW) from Roberts Wesleyan College.
+You must apply and be accepted into both schools.

-Regular Admission: The student holds an earned baccalaureate degree from an accredited college or university with a 2.5 GPA or better on a 4.0 scale and is pursuing a graduate degree in the Seminary.
 In certain cases, and as space permits, a student currently enrolled in an accredited college or university and within six credits of completing the baccalaureate degree may be accepted as a provisional regular student.
-The student must complete the baccalaureate degree within one semester of starting Seminary, since this classification is temporary and cannot be renewed.
+The student must complete the baccalaureate degree within one semester of starting Seminary since this classification is temporary and cannot be renewed.

 As openings may permit, a limited number of students who do not hold baccalaureate degrees from regionally accredited colleges or universities may be admitted to pursue the M.Div. degree or professional M.A. degrees (M.A. in Theology and Social Justice and M.A. in Transformational Leadership) in the Seminary.
 Applicants for this status must meet the following requirements:

 - Demonstrate exceptional merit